opendocsg/slw-judgments-backfill/2013_SGHC_102/report.md

 matrimonial regime. [note: 27] It thus seemed that the Wife was pursuing concurrent divorce proceedings in _both_ France and Singapore.

 23     Looking at the various factors in totality, France was clearly the more appropriate forum to hear this matter.
 While I agreed with the Wife that the parties’ residence in Singapore favoured the hearing of matters relating to custody of the son and maintenance in Singapore, the other factors in favour of France as the appropriate forum were overwhelming.
-I was reinforced in my decision by the statements made by Lee Seiu Kin JC in _Low Wing Hong Alvin v Kelso Sharon Leigh_ [1999] 3 SLR(R) 993 at [21]:
+I was reinforced in my decision by the statements made by Lee Seiu Kin JC in _Low Wing Hong Alvin v Kelso Sharon Leigh_ <span class="citation">[1999] 3 SLR(R) 993</span> at [21]:

  ...
 In my view it is more important that the same court consider and decide these matters [ ie , divorce and ancillary matters such as custody and access] than to divide the issues to be decided in separate courts simply because the assets are in another jurisdiction. ...